-- 4.2 Improvements in physical access arrangements and adaptations for users with disabilities have been put in place at Barnsley Archives.
-The Archives Discovery Centre is on the ground floor of Barnsley Town Hall and has been designed to be easy to use by the disabled and wheelchair users.
+4.2 Improvements in physical access arrangements and adaptations for users with disabilities have been put in place at Barnsley Archives.
+The Archives is on the ground floor of Barnsley Town Hall and has been designed to be easy to use by all.
 Wheelchairs are also available on request at the main Town Hall reception for use in the building.
-In keeping with Barnsley MBC's Equality and Diversity Policy and to aid those who visual impairments, we can provide our leaflets in different languages and in large-print format.
+In keeping with Barnsley MBC's Equality and Diversity Policy and to aid those who have visual impairments, we can provide our leaflets in different languages and in large-print format.
 We also have a hearing loop at the reception.
-We continue to strive to make improvements in these areas by consulting with our customers. - 4.3 Staff are always available in the searchroom to guide customers through the many resources available, and advise on research. - 4.4 Where archives and resources are stored on-site, we endeavour to produce them promptly, but occasionally there may be delays, particularly over the lunchtime period. - 4.5 A range of catalogues, indices and finding aids are available for consultation in the searchroom. - 4.6 Fixed public-access computers are available in the searchroom and customers can alternatively loan a laptop for the duration of their visit.
-The Ancestry website (and the datasets it features) can be accessed by the desktop and laptop computers.
-The WIFI password required to gain access can be supplied by staff.
+We continue to strive to make improvements in these areas by consulting with our customers.

+- 4.3 Staff are always available in the searchroom to guide customers through the many resources available, and advise on research. - 4.4 A range of catalogues, indexes and finding aids are available for consultation in the searchroom. - 4.5 Desktop and laptop computers are available in the searchroom, and customers are able to loan a laptop for the duration of their visit.
+The Ancestry, Findmypast and British Newspaper Archive websites (and the datasets they feature) can be accessed free of charge whilst on site.
 Microform resources can also be accessed by some of the desktop computers.
 Staff can advise further on this.